 Some of the most complete tephra sequences have been found in lakes and bogs.
 Thin layers only a few millimetres thick may be preserved, whereas they are rapidly eroded on dry land.
 For example, cores from lakes near Hamilton revealed at least 46 tephra layers 2 to 120 millimetres thick, from seven North Island volcanoes (Taupō, Okataina, Tūhua, Taranaki, Tongariro, Ngāuruhoe and Ruapehu) over the last 20,000 years.

 Similar studies from Auckland showed that scores of thin tephras from the same North Island volcanoes, including at least 43 tephras from Taranaki volcano, have rained out over the area for more than 70,000 years.
 Older tephra deposits, many metres thick, strongly weathered and clay-rich in many places, also occur in both these areas.

-The frequent eruptions from the volcanoes of Tongariro National Park, and Taranaki have added small amounts of many nutrients to soils downwind from the volcano.
-For example, the 1995–96 Ruapehu eruptions added up to 1,500 kilograms per hectare of sulfur and other elements to large areas of land in the central North Island.
+The frequent eruptions from the volcanoes of Tongariro National Park, and Taranaki have added small amounts of many nutrients to soils downwind.
+For example, the 1995–96 Ruapehu eruptions added up to 1,500 kilograms per hectare of sulphur and other elements to large areas of land in the central North Island.
 Volcanic topdressing and a favourable climate is the reason why top-class carrots are grown at Ohakune.

 Tephra on the sea floor